-Compensation: Starting salary is based upon years of experience, with an annual salary range of $64,751 to $121,022.
+Compensation: Starting salary is based upon years of experience, with an annual salary range of $67,951 to $124,222.
+NJP also offers compensation for those who are regularly asked to use a language other than English in their work.
 We offer a comprehensive benefits package which includes 100% paid employee health premiums and significant premium shares for family health premiums, as well as generous time off.

 Hours of work: NJP’s typical client office hours are 9:00 – 5:00, Monday through Friday.
 Attorney positions are exempt and those in the position are expected to work the hours needed to meet their professional responsibilities.